-San Bernardino County Community Revitalization was established through a merging of Community Development and Housing and the Office of Homeless Services in July 2021 as a concerted effort to focus on strategic and continuous improvement to prevent and reduce homelessness in communities across the county.
+San Bernardino County Community Revitalization was established through a merging of Community Development and Housing and the Office of Homeless Services in July 2021 as a concerted effort to focus on strategic and continuous improvement to prevent and reduce homelessness.
 Community Revitalization aims to increase the supply of affordable housing options to positively impact our neighborhoods, local economy, and livability of communities throughout the county.
 The effort includes partnerships with several other County departments and offices that have a role in addressing homelessness.

 The 2022 Homeless Strategic Action Plan's intention is to increase coordination, expand the impact of the County's housing and homeless programs, and strengthen efforts amongst partners to make a collective impact.
-Collective Impact1 describes an intentional way of working together to strategically align and strengthen efforts including abandoning practices that are proven to be ineffective or duplicative for the purpose of addressing a complex problem.
-It will take a coordinated, collective approach, moving from a collection of individual programs to a countywide response that is strategic and data-driven to inform how best to allocate resources, services, and programs that improve the quality of life for those who live, work, and play in San Bernardino County.
+Collective Impact describes an intentional way of working together to strategically align and strengthen efforts for the purpose of addressing a complex problem.
+It will take a coordinated, collective approach, moving from a collection of individual programs to a countywide response that is strategic and data-driven to direct how best to allocate resources, services, and programs that improve the quality of life for those who live, work, and play in San Bernardino County.
 Community Revitalization, with strategic direction from the Board of Supervisors, will work with the County Administrative Office to pilot new projects and programs for continuous improvement as we invest in affordable housing options for our neighborhoods and communities and address the needs of our most vulnerable residents.